- Sphere Engine overview

 Can I connect my Sphere Engine program to the Internet?

-By default, the executed program does not have Internet access.
+By default, the executed program for the Compilers and Problems modules does not have Internet access.
 However, it can be enabled for subscribed users.

 How long does it take to run a program in the Sphere Engine system?